NixOS/nix/doc/manual/rl-next/darwin-mach-o-page-hash-fixup.md

 (fish on `nixpkgs-darwin`).

 The daemon now recomputes only the affected page hash slots in place after `RewritingSink` runs.
-Every other byte of the Mach-O is unchanged — including the `linker-signed` flag, the original 4 KiB page size, and the identifier — so the fix-up is length-preserving and the result is bit-identical to a clean build.
-A single call site inside the shared `rewriteOutput` lambda covers both input-addressed and content-addressing multi-output derivations.
+The fix-up preserves every other byte, including the `linker-signed` flag and the original page size, so the rewritten binary is byte-identical to a clean build (`LC_UUID` non-determinism from Apple's `ld` aside).
+Both input-addressed and content-addressing multi-output derivations are covered.
+Thin Mach-O, fat32, and fat64 containers are handled, including binaries with SHA-1 + SHA-256 alternate CodeDirectories.
+Non-Mach-O files are silently skipped.
+Binaries carrying an embedded CMS signature (Developer ID / App Store chain) are skipped with a warning, since recomputing the CodeDirectory would invalidate the signer's cdhash commitment.